 A property with a long and fascinating history, with previous residents including a young Winston Churchill, it was purchased by Juddmonte from the Morriss family in 1987.
 Henry Ernest Morriss had acquired the farm in 1925 in order to stand his 2000 Guineas and Derby winner Manna, and it began operating as a public stud in 1927.
 Morriss was chairman and part-owner of the North China Daily News with many business interests in Shanghai, and this oriental influence can still be seen, particularly in the Chinese fertility symbol in the stallion yard and Japanese ginkgo trees at the entrance to the covering barn.

 Today, Banstead Manor Stud is a 379-acre property including 262 acres of paddocks, 113 stable boxes and 17 staff houses.
 It is home to mares throughout the year together with foals prior to weaning, with five foaling boxes in the main yard, supported by an additional 13 stables.
 Plaques on the foaling boxes identify them as the birthplace of champions Frankel and Kingman, as well as Dansili, one of the most influential British-based sires of modern times.
 The farm has several additional yards including Nutting Grove and Bushy Wood, each with ancillary services, together with an isolation yard, exercise barns, horse walkers and storage barns.

 It is also the base for the European stallions, housed in a purpose-built unit comprising eight large red-brick boxes (in blocks of two), covering barn and supporting buildings.

-Juddmonte’s European administrative team is based in the former main house, characterized by its tall chimney stacks and mullioned windows, which was built in the late 1920s.
+Juddmonte’s European administrative team is based in the former main house, characterised by its tall chimney stacks and mullioned windows, which was built in the late 1920s.